The Lapps Editor

 Code Snippets

 If you’re having trouble getting started with Lapps, the Code Snippets link will help you pick up speed.
-You’ll find a ton of ready to use code blocks for interacting with the LeadSquared system.
+You’ll find a ton of ready-to-use code blocks for interacting with the LeadSquared system.
 You can directly insert these chunks of code into the appropriate places in the editor –

 Settings